WebDevStudios/custom-post-type-ui/readme.txt

 registration, config push to subsites, and per-site inheritance controls.

 == Changelog ==

+= 1.19.2 - 2026-05-07 =
+* Fixed: JS error with changed icon picker on settings pages without an icon picker.
+* Updated: CPTUI-Extended promotion has been changed to CPTUI-Pro new addon.

 = 1.19.1 - 2026-05-04 =
 * Fixed: Escaped output on get code tab when no content types registered.